How to Use B2B SEO for Lead Generation (8 Tips to Increase Conversions)

 However, when it comes to B2B, each stage will have different content types, and your content will be made to reach each of the decision-makers.

 B2B and B2C SEO also have different keyword research and search volume focus.
-While B2C aims to find the high volume keywords that are relevant for their products, B2B SEO wants to find and appear high on the search rankings of low-volume, long-tail keywords.
-These are the ones that will get the highest-quality leads.
+While B2C aims to find the high volume keywords that are relevant to their products, B2B SEO wants to find and appear high on the search rankings of low-volume, long-tail keywords.
+These are the ones that will convert to product sign-ups, demos, etc.

-If you appear at the top of search results, it’s more probable that customers will see you, trust you, and choose you first.
-Understanding which are the specific keywords that your ideal users are looking for is helpful in B2C, but crucial in B2B.
+If you appear at the top of search results, it’s more probable that customers will see you, read you, and choose you first.
+Understanding which are the specific long-tail keywords that your ideal users are looking for is helpful in B2C, but crucial in B2B.

 The use and choice of marketing channels will vary depending on the product or service and on whether it is B2B or B2C.
 After all, each channel will have a purpose and a dedicated type of audience.